Reason2Decide: Rationale-Driven Multi-Task Learning: Methodology

 For each example we condition on either the gold label $y^{*}$ or the model prediction $\hat{y}$ (greedily decoded during training):

 where $\pi_{t}$ follows a linear schedule.
 With total training steps $T$, warm-up phase $w = 0.05T$, transition phase $m = 0.60T$, for step $t$:

-The ceiling $0.9$ was a design choice to prevent the model from fully relying on self-generated labels during training to help avoid error amplification from incorrect predictions.
+The ceiling of $0.9$ was a design choice to prevent the model from fully relying on self-generated labels during training, in order to help avoid error amplification from incorrect predictions.
 The hyperparameters ($0.05$ and $0.6$) were determined through hyperparameter optimization using a few sets of predefined tuples, and are motivated by two key considerations:

-\paragraph{Warm-up Phase:} During $0<t<w$, we linearly increase $\alpha_{t}$ from $0$ to $0.7$.
+\paragraph{Warm-up Phase:} During $0<=t<w$, we linearly increase $\alpha_{t}$ from $0$ to $0.7$.
 This is to prioritize explanation loss $\mathcal{L}_{\text{expl}}$ over prediction loss $\mathcal{L}_{\text{pred}}$, to provide a smoother transition from single-task to multi-task optimization.
 After this phase $\alpha_{t}$ is held constant at $0.7$ for the rest of the training.
 We heuristically selected $0.7$ to balance both tasks, with a slight bias towards predictions, as Stage-1 already teaches rationale generation.

-\paragraph{Transition Phase:} During $w\leq t<w+m$, we gradually increase the fraction of predicted labels used for conditioning from $0$ to $0.9$.
+\paragraph{Transition Phase:} Exposure bias arises in autoregressive rationale generation from the train-test mismatch: training conditions explanations on gold labels, but inference must use model predictions, risking error propagation.
+During $w\leq t<w+m$, we gradually increase the fraction of predicted labels used for conditioning from $0$ to $0.9$.
 This transition period is to systematically address exposure bias by training the model to learn coherent rationale generation conditioned on its own (potentially imperfect) predictions, bridging the gap between training and inference conditions.

 {}

 The explanation loss is:

 where prompt = $\texttt{given label:} \tilde{y} \texttt{, explain:} x$. \( P_\theta(r^* \mid \cdot) \) denotes the autoregressive probability of the full rationale token sequence.